 Do you know what your business is worth?
-I mean, really worth?
-When I say worth, I mean if you were trying to sell your business do you know what someone is likely to pay you for your business?
+I mean, worth it?
+When I say worth, I mean if you were trying to sell your business, do you know what someone is likely to pay you for your business?

-The reality, of course, it that it is always hard to know what a business could truly sell for … but instead of just avoiding the question, we think it is critically important to try to answer the question.
+The reality is that it is always hard to know what a business could truly sell for … but instead of just avoiding the question, we think it is critically important to try to answer it.
 Why?
-Because when you measure your business by external metrics, you get very clear very quickly about what adds value to your business.
-All of us as business owners have a fiduciary responsibility to add and build value for our businesses.
+Because when you measure your business by external metrics, you get very clear about what adds value to your business very quickly.
+We, as business owners, have a fiduciary responsibility to add and build value for our businesses.

-But I want to encourage you to measure this regularly and to think of the value of your business as the TRANSFERRABLE value you are creating.
-Why transferrable value?
-Because if the value you are building in your business is all about you as the owner, it may be benefiting the business in a real sense but you won’t ever be able to actualize a payout of that value.
-The business value that really matters ultimately is the value you can transfer upon sale.
+But I want to encourage you to measure this regularly and consider your business’s worth as the TRANSFERRABLE asset you are creating.
+Why transferrable assets?
+Because if the market worth you are building in your business is all about you as the owner, it may be benefiting the business in a real sense, but you won’t ever be able to actualize a payout of that worth.
+So the business worth that matters ultimately is the price you can command upon a sale.

-For those of you who think you are nowhere near ready to sell, I still encourage you to think about the value of your business, and how you are growing that value.
-This will help focus you as a business owner, to measure how you are continuously increasing the value of your business.
-It will also help you in your personal planning.
-Valuing your business also is an important element for contingency planning of all sorts – we never truly know what will happen to us, and it’s always beneficial to have clear ideas about what would happen to your business if something suddenly happened to you.
+For those of you who think you are nowhere near ready to sell, I still encourage you to think about the value of your business and how you are growing that value.
+This will help focus you as a business owner to measure how you continuously increase your business’s value.
+It will also help you in your planning.
+Valuing your business is also an important element of contingency planning – we never truly know what will happen to us, and it’s always beneficial to have clear ideas about what would happen to your business if something suddenly happened to you.

-At ZümiFi, we can help clients think about their business valuation, and track increases year over year.
-The situations we have experienced, the average valuation increase has been 60-100% year over year!
+At ZümiFi, we can help clients think about their business valuation and track increases yearly.
+In the situations we have experienced, the average valuation increase has been 60-100% year over year!

-Are you interested in increasing the value of your business?
+Are you interested in increasing the worth of your business?
 Start tracking it now, and make sure you are continuously driving your business to grow in value.